fxg42/npc-scroll/README.md

 ### How to

-On the combat tracker, hover an NPC's `ATK` or `DMG` ability.
-Use the mouse wheel to increment or decrement either the attack bonus or the number of damage dice.
+On the combat tracker, while holding Ctrl key and hovering an Offence ability, use the mouse wheel to increment or decrement either:
+- the attack bonus;
+- the number of damage or healing dice;
+- the save DC;
+- the recharge dice.

+Hold the Alt key and use the mouse wheel to cycle through:
+- the damage and healing die type (d4, d6, d8, d10 or d12);
+- the saving throw ability (str, dex, con, int, wis, cha).

 ### Inspiration